-Eddie Kingston, Santana, and Ortiz v Daniel Garcia and 2.0
+Eddie Kingston, Santana, and Ortiz v Daniel Garcia and 2.0 (No Holds Barred)

 A lot of talent of varying experience and standing in AEW will lay claim to Rampage being their show, but when it comes to aggressive matches, it’s hard to argue that this is Eddie Kingston’s show.
 Give us Eddie Kingston, the best tag team to have not yet held gold in Santana and Ortiz, and the most unlikeable trio of thorns in their side, the Daniel Garcia and 2.0—in a street fight—and the promotion itself will have all but guaranteed nothing else on that show will come close.
 This felt like an ECW match in the best way; it was captivating and gritty, and it made stars of everyone involved, months ahead of the Anarchy match.
 Just an excellent way to kick-off the Rampage calendar.